kodingkoning/poplar/README.md

 ## Planned Improvements

-- Checkpointing using Parsl
 - Analysis of optimal gene sequence group size.
-Currently is required to be between 4 and 99.
+Currently is required to be between 4 and 99
+- Options of software for each step
+- Performance improvement of selecting ORFs for sequence groups
+- Improvement on sequence group selection

 ## Citing Poplar